Tag Archives: Bird Identification

 Which of these species have you seen?
 Leave a comment below and thanks for reading!

-Swans of North America (7 Species to Know)
+Swans of Pennsylvania (3 Species to Know)

 Trumpeter Swan